 Some companies employ virtual assistants who work from home.
 Others (like Virtual Done Well) locate their staff in a central office facility.

 Providers using either of these models may offer you a single dedicated virtual assistant, who (barring sickness or holidays) will work full-time (or part-time if you prefer) for your business.
-Alternatively, your service-fulfilment might be assigned to multiple VAs, so your tasks will be pooled together with those of other clients.
+Alternatively, your service-fulfillment might be assigned to multiple VAs, so your tasks will be pooled together with those of other clients.

 To help you decide whether the pooled approach or a dedicated virtual assistant will suit you better, we’ve decided to explain what we believe are the pros and cons of each option.